frederic-perez/AmE-dictionary/dictionary.md

 __strep → strep throat__ _Maybe strepsils is derived from strep (throat)._
 __strictures__
 __strife__ :two: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._
+__strut__ _Arguing with idiots is like playing chess with a pigeon...
+No matter how good you are, the bird is going to shit on the board and strut around like it won anyway._ :es: pavonearse
 __sulk__ _n_ A mood or display of sullen aloofness or withdrawal: _stayed home in a sulk; a case of the sulks._
 __sunup__ _He works sunup to sundown._
 __superpooch__